-Your child’s cough gets worse during active play or in during extensive time in cold air.
+Your child’s cough gets worse during active play or during extensive time in cold air.

-Your child’s cough make them fatigued and frequently awaken them from they sleep.
+Your child’s cough make him/her fatigued and frequently awaken him/her from their sleep.

 Your child starts coughing with rapidly changing weather patterns—when it gets too hot or cold too quickly.